48thFlame/Command-Shell/README.md

 func addCommand(input *shell.CommandInput) error {
     args := input.Args

-    // Convert arguments to numbers
+    // convert arguments to numbers
     // can safely assume there will be at lease 2 arguments
     // we specify this in the `shell.NewCommand` constructor a, err := strconv.Atoi(args[0])